Stories From My Life

 The aim of this project is to increase:

-- the oppurtunity for students to engage with local senior and aged persons to develop personal and professional related skills,
+- The opportunity for students to engage with local senior and aged persons to develop personal and professional related skills,

 Projects Undertaken in 2019 - 2020